jasmineelkins/library/README.md

 - left/right buttons to scroll collections _KRIS WEDNESDAY_
 - clicking a book opens modal with more info _KRIS WEDNESDAY_
 - user can add book to different shelves: Currently Reading, Want To Read, Have Read _JAS WEDNESDAY_
+- if no iamge links, don't show book on home page
 - IMPORTANT: need to add shelf id when adding book _JAS WEDNESDAY_
 - back end CRUD methods (done for users & books, need for shelves) _DONE_
 - book 'collections' scroll horizontally, like Netflix _DONE_